erSubhashThapa/100daysofcode/r1-log.md

 **Link To Work:** [First Commit (unfinished) for Quiz](https://github.com/dangerousdashie/first-quiz-project/commit/59c60f4d67f991118d99184796ee9b005b458196)

 ### R1D21 - 1/22/18
 I completed day 21 yesterday but I am logging it today.
 I worked on the quiz.
 I had trouble getting the function that displays the results to work.
+I studied javascript constructors and prototypes.

 **Thoughts and Feelings:** I probably could have figured out the results function.
 But my MIL kept distracting me.
 She kept trying to talk to me.
 Specifically, she was trying to find out what jewelry I wanted to inheret from her.
 If I have to be distracted, that's not a bad way.
 But before that, I felt really confident in what I was doing.